Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Introduction

 \section{Introduction}

 The goal of natural language processing (NLP) is to develop computational models that can understand and generate human language.
-By capturing the statistical patterns and structures of text-based natural language, language models (LMs) can predict and generate coherent and meaningful sequences of words.
-Combined with the Transformer model architecture \citep{vaswani17-transformer}, LMs trained on web-scale amounts of text, with proportionate compute and size, have demonstrated remarkable success in NLP tasks \citep{devlin19-bert, brown20-gpt3, chowdhery22-palm, zhang22-opt, lescao22-bloom, zeng23-glm130b}.
-However, modeling \textit{spoken} human language remains a challenging frontier.
-Spoken dialog systems have conventionally been built as a cascade of automatic speech recognition (ASR), natural language understanding (NLU), response generation, and text-to-speech (TTS) systems \citep{gorin97-hmihy, jokinen09-sls}.
-To simplify this pipeline, significant progress has been made in integrating ASR and NLU into end-to-end spoken language understanding (SLU) systems \citep{serdyuk18-e2eslu, seo22-e2eslu, peng22-lm4slu} and in building context-aware expressive TTS \citep{syrdal08-tts, stanton18-gst, guo21-e2etts}.
-Though these integrations have led to more powerful models, we do not yet have a capable end-to-end system for the modeling of spoken language: a single model that can take speech inputs and generate its continuation as speech outputs.
+By capturing the statistical patterns and structures of text-based natural language, language models can predict and generate coherent and meaningful sequences of words.
+Combined with the Transformer model architecture \citep{vaswani17-transformer}, large language models (LLMs) trained on web-scale amounts of text, with proportionate compute and size, have demonstrated remarkable success in NLP tasks \citep{devlin19-bert, brown20-gpt3, chowdhery22-palm, zhang22-opt, lescao22-bloom, zeng23-glm130b}.
+However, transferring these abilities to \textit{spoken} human language remains a challenging frontier.
+Spoken dialog systems remain a cascade of separately trained automatic speech recognition (ASR), natural language understanding (NLU) and generation (NLG), and text-to-speech (TTS) systems \citep{gorin97-hmihy, jokinen09-sls}, with LLMs now playing the role of a combined NLU and NLG system.
+However, such cascades introduce latency and additional mechanisms for propagating and rendering non-verbal cues like speaker identity and prosody.
+Recently, spoken language models \citep{lakhotia21-gslm, kharitonov22-pgslm} and other generative audio models \citep{dhariwal20-jukebox, hawthorne22-perceiverar, borsos22-audiolm, agostinelli23-musiclm} have emerged as a promising avenue for generative speech modeling.
+These works quantize audio representations \citep{hsu21-hubert, chung21-w2vbert, zeghidour22-soundstream, defossez22-encodec} into learned discrete tokens compatible with the same next-token cross-entropy objective as text LLMs, a step that \citep{nguyen22-discrete} argued as necessary for generative quality.
+In this paper, we introduce Spectron, a novel spoken language model that: \begin{itemize} \item Directly process spectrograms as both input and output.
+Spectron leverages the audio capabilities of a pre-trained speech encoder through the use of intermediate projection layers. \item Demonstrably transfer generative ability from a pre-trained LLM, as shown by competitive performance in semantic coherence and spoken question answering over other end-to-end spoken language models. \end{itemize} To quantify this transfer of knowledge, we also introduce two benchmarks for the nascent spoken QA task, which we synthesize from Web Questions \citep{berant2013semantic} and generations from LLaMA \citep{touvron2023llama}.
+Audio samples and our LLaMA dataset can be found on the project website given on the first page.